hanhonglei/GameDevelopmentSamples/README.md

 You can open all samples in the `Visual Studio` project named `GameDevelopmentHan`, or you can open them separately from their own folders using `Visual Studio`.

-When you use the former method, you should first set a sub-project as the 'StartUp Project'.
+When you use the former method, you should first set a sub-project as the `StartUp Project`.
 And then, try to build and debug run it.

 More information please check from the book [here](http://product.dangdang.com/23951820.html), or [here](http://www.cuc.edu.cn/cgzt/5564.html).